defunctioni/me/zet/Zets R/General R/common-libraries.md

 tidyverse
 HMISC

-dplyer for data transformations.
-This is one is found within tidyverse.
+dplyer for data transformations which is found built into tidyverse.